Margaret Himfi: Return to Hungary

 Despite her relative good fate in Darvasio's estate, Margaret never gave up her intention to return to Hungary.
 On 1 July 1405, a charter was issued on Crete in the case of the noblewoman.
 Accordingly, Nicholas Marcali, a former Voivode of Transylvania personally arrived to the island in order to liberate Margaret.
 Darvasio agreed to release her without any ransom and also took an escort for her mistress.
 Initially he wanted one of their daughters to stay on Crete, but later his only condition was occasional visit opportunity to Hungary to see her former slave and their two children.
 As Marcali was not a relative of the Himfi family, it is uncertain why he was chosen to go for Margaret.
 As he failed to take the noblewoman back to home after the arrangement, it is probable he may have been asked because he intended to travel with some other purpose, for instance Christian pilgrimage or diplomatic mission.
 In addition, Marcali was regarded as one of the Hungarian barons, thus he could be more influential during the conclusion of the contract than a lesser nobleman.
 In the charter, Marcali expressed his intention to return to Crete for Margaret and the two children.

 Marcali's mission proved that Margaret finally was able to contact with her kinship in Hungary, and her memory has preserved at home by that year.
 As she was a slave, there was no need for requesting authorization from the Venetian authority which regulated the free travel of islanders on Crete.
 Darvasio transferred Margaret and their daughters to Venice in order to travel to Hungary.
 There he hand them over to Margaret's alleged brother-in-law John of Redel, and also covered her travel expenses.
 As there is no record of such relative with that name in the genealogical data, it is possible she was conned and robbed during the journey.
 Nevertheless, Margaret was able to return to Hungary after lengthy years and resided in Buda with her children.
-On 1 July 1408, Darvasio turned to the Great Council of Venice to complain that neither Nicholas Marcali nor John of Redel did not reimburse travel expenses.
+On 1 July 1408, Darvasio turned to the Great Council of Venice to complain that neither Nicholas Marcali nor John of Redel had been reimbursed for Margaret's travel expenses.
 The Council forwarded the message to Sigismund, King of Hungary and asked for his intervention.